mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 \end{align*}
 </div>

 Addition merely takes advantage of the iterative nature of our numbers to apply the successor `n` times, starting with `m`.
 In a similar manner, multiplication applies addition repeatedly starting with zero.
 The predecessor is much more complicated, so let's work our way through its evaluation.
-In doing this we will return temporarily to our symbolic forms.

 We'll begin our exploration of the `pred` function by looking at the value of two.
 Since two equals `(succ)(succ)0` we can work out its Lambda form, or simply take as a given that is the following.